danielclickh/marketing-website-preview/engineering-resources-data/real-time-data-visualization.md

 * [**Bokeh**](https://docs.bokeh.org/en/latest/) lets users create interactive visualizations for modern web browsers.
 It helps you create anything from simple plots to complex dashboards with streaming datasets.

 We also want to give a special shout-out to [**Perspective**](https://perspective.finos.org/), a library we recently discovered.
 It’s designed for large streaming datasets, making it a [perfect choice for real-time data visualization](https://clickhouse.com/blog/streaming-real-time-visualizations-clickhouse-apache-arrow-perpsective).

+### JavaScript Visualization libraries

+There are also a variety of visualization libraries available if you’re creating front-end applications using JavaScript.
+Below are some of our favorites:

+* [**Apache Echarts**](https://echarts.apache.org/en/feature.html) is an open-source JavaScript visualization library optimized for both web and mobile.
+It’s compatible with most modern web browsers, including IE9/10/11, Chrome, Firefox, and Safari.
+* [**Tremor**](https://tremor.so/) provides a set of open-source, accessible components for dashboards and charts.
+It’s designed for React v18.2.0+ and requires Tailwind CSS v3.4+.
+* [**plotly**](https://plotly.com/javascript/) is an interactive, open-source, and browser-based graphing library.
+It ships with over 30 chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.
+It’s also available for Python users.